 Northwestern University, Evanston, IL

-- Experienced in the construction of taxonomies and data structures for improved usability.
+- Experienced in the construction of taxonomies and data structures for improved usability

-- Familiar with basic archival techniques.
+- Familiar with MARC, collection processing, descriptive bibliographic standards, and basic archival techniques

 Kansas City Public Library: Web & Multimedia Specialist, Public Affairs Department